 - Direct inguinal hernia: £4,500 – £7,000

 Diseases and injuries which affect the abdomen can be incredibly serious, and can severely impact an individual’s quality of life.
-The abdomen is home to some of the body’s most important organs, including the kidneys, the liver, the bladder and, for women, the reproductive system.
+The abdomen is home to some of the body’s most important organs, including:

 Unfortunately, hundreds of people every year suffer from illnesses and injuries through no fault of their own – many of them affecting the abdomen area.
 But whether it’s a routine surgery gone wrong, a negligent employer or a restaurant with poor hygiene practices, you could be able to claim compensation for the pain and distress caused.